Frequently Asked Questions (FAQ)

 Everyone who crosses our finish line receives a finisher’s medal.
 You have earned it!
 This includes relay runners as well who receive a specially designed medal that breaks-away so you each have a piece to share.

 Where does the money go?

-All funds raised go directly to the Manitoba Division of the Canadian Cancer Society.
+All funds generated through donations and pledges go directly to the Canadian Cancer Society.